OfficeDev/Kronos-Workforce-Central-Bot/DeploymentGuide.md

 5. When the app is registered, you'll be taken to the app's "Overview" page.
 Copy the **Application (client) ID**; we will need it later.
-Verify that the "Supported account types" is set to **Multiple organizations**.
+Verify that the "Supported account types" is set to **My organizations only**.